1revolman1/ScramblProject/README.md

 # ScramblProject

-It's project about torrent parser
+It's student project about torrent vulnurability
----

 ### Setup Guide
 1. Type ``node install``
 2. If you whant to start this projec, you need to open your NGROK server by ``ngrok http 8080``